What to Eat on Game Day

 Between meals and snacks, active kids can eat up to five or six times a day.
 A balanced diet with things like carbohydrates, protein, fiber, fruits, and vegetables will help keep them going and growing.
 Specifically, whole grains are important for keeping those little budding athletes energized.

 - Whole-wheat bread at lunch

 - Whole-grain crackers or bars like CLIF Kid Zbar® energy snack bar for snacks

 - Brown rice or whole-wheat pasta at dinner

 For kids, it’s most important to make sure they are eating healthy, balanced meals in the days leading up to competition.
 And you want to be sure they are getting enough to eat to support their sport.

-Kids participating in endurance-focused sports like swimming or running may need to eat more than those who participate in more unique sprint or stop-and-go sports like BMX racing or gymnastics.
+Kids participating in endurance-focused sports like swimming or running may need to eat more than those who participate in more sprint or stop-and-go sports like BMX racing or gymnastics.
 Teach kids how to listen to their bodies so they know when they’re hungry and when they’re full.

 In the days leading up to competition, make snacks easily available to active kids.
-Kids welcome the freedom to satisfy their hunger themselves (and these young athletes seem like they’re always hungry), so it’s a great idea to have a snack station at home or in the car where kids are free to grab an energizing snack like peanut butter crackers, whole-grain pretzels, or a CLIF Kid Zbar before the game.
+Kids welcome the freedom to satisfy their hunger themselves (and these young athletes seem like they’re always hungry), so it’s a great idea to have a snack station at home or in the car where kids are free to grab an energizing snack like peanut butter crackers, whole-grain pretzels, or a CLIF Kid Zbar energy snack bar before the game.